 As a result of rising unemployment rates, many people will have no choice but to become a solopreneur, entrepreneur, or freelancer.
 If you find yourself in this situation, it’s normal to feel nervous or uncertain — self-employment is a major shift from the structure of a job with clearly defined requirements and compensation.
 Regardless of the stories you may see on social media, being a business owner is far from glamorous.
 Regardless of your business model, the work is hard, and you’re responsible for everything from finances to marketing to product development and more.

 Without a steady paycheck, especially if you have a family and other responsibilities, life can feel like a roller coaster.
-But with the right attitude and approach, self-employment has the potential to be a meaningful and lucrative career path.
+But with the right attitude and approach to hard work, self-employment has the potential to be a meaningful and lucrative career path.

-Success as a solopreneur is all about minimizing risks while maximizing rewards.
+Success as a solopreneur is all about minimizing risks while maximizing rewards with your business plan.

 The solopreneur journey: What’s it like?